 - A theory by which the two strategies evolved in humans is proposed.
 This can be boiled down to the liberal’s love of equality of outcome vs. the conservative’s desire for outcomes to be determined by meritocratic competition.

-- The evidence of brain differences in the amygdala, which is responsible for threat aversion, and the anterior cingulate cortex (AAC), involved in the experience of pain, is presented, including evidence that the amygdala is larger in conservatives, while the AAC is more strongly developed in liberals.
+- The evidence of brain differences in the amygdala, which is responsible for threat aversion, and the anterior cingulate cortex (ACC), involved in the experience of pain, is presented, including evidence that the amygdala is larger in conservatives, while the ACC is more strongly developed in liberals.

 - Evidence of a genetic difference involving dopamine receptors is presented.
 The relationship between the variations, the adoption of liberalism, and the incidence of anxiety and depression is discussed.

 - The influence of upbringing on psychology is discussed, as well as the reversal of sexually dimorphic traits in liberals.

 - History is examined in the light of the hypothesis.
 The hippie movement of the sixties, the Renaissance, the fall of Rome, and Nazism are related to r/K behaviors.

 - The evidence for causality of conservatism by economic hardship is examined.

 - The author argues the innate superiority and goodness of conservatism.

 - A hypothesis for the boom and bust nature of civilizations is presented.

 - The implications of birth control, peaceful competition, cities, welfare, and laws upon the liberalism and conservatism are analyzed.